okfn/handbook/text/courses/what-is-data.rst

 In this course we will start with a question and then explore a dataset with this question in mind.
 We will also roam around and explore whether there is something interesting hidden in the data.

-The question for these tutorials will be: How does healthcare spending influence life expectancy?
+**The question we will focus on for the Data Fundamentals Course will be: How does healthcare spending influence life expectancy?**

 .. raw:: html